mikevoets/dicom-pseudon/README.md

 The CSV file that contains the mapping between invitation numbers and serial numbers is called `links.csv`.

-The pseudonymization script creates a SQLite database to index the CSV file with the mapping.
+The pseudonymization script creates a SQLite database to index the CSV file with the mapping from the links file.
 This file can be removed after running this script.

-The white list JSON file that lists the tags that explicitly should not be removed by the pseudonymization script is called `white_list.json`.
+The white list CSV file that lists the tags that explicitly should not be removed by the pseudonymization script is called `white_list.csv`.

 Files that could not be linked according to the CSV input file; files that are explicitly marked as containing burnt-in data; files that have a series description of "Patient Protocol"; files with a suspect manufacturer (North American Imaging or PACSGEAR); files that have an invalid modality, will be copied to the `quarantine` folder.

 ```
-python dicom_pseudon.py identified cleaned links.csv white_list.json
+python dicom_pseudon.py identified cleaned links.csv white_list.csv
 ```

 As a default only [modalities](https://www.dicomlibrary.com/dicom/modality/) MR and CT are allowed.
 If for any reason you need to specify other modalities, you will need to use the `--modalities` argument and specify the allowed modalities yourself.
 Multiple modalities should be comma-separated.